justcolin/tet/README.md

 To use Tet, install the gem and add `require "tet"` to your test files.
 Run tests by evaluating your test files using `ruby`.

+As tests run, a `.` is printed for every assertion that passes, a `!` is printed for every assertion that fails, and a `?` is printed for every error.
+If all goes well, you see a peaceful stream of dots.
+If things start to go poorly, the test output looks like a lot of censored expletives.
+After everything has run, a report with details about the test results is printed.

 ### Assertions

 There are two assertion methods: